 In the years to come Edward’s own grandson would adopt the check as his own, rekindling the “Prince of Wales Check” title.

 The Glen Check design stuck around for the years to come, especially in Britain and survived the Second World War with its other Tartan Brethren, but initially didn’t quite take hold as it had in the past.
 It wasn’t really until the late 40s and early 50s that glen check properly returned.
 The county gentlemen returning victorious from the war kitted themselves out in Prince of Wales jackets and suits when hunting and partaking in leisurely pursuits.

 This carried on into the swinging 60s, where film stars and musicians such as James Bond and the Beatles.
 Sean Connery’s 3 pieces showed the excellent class and sophistication the material deserved and showed it was far from outdated.
 Even JFK was seen wearing it, abandoning the American fit 3 button suit and instead, donning a two button European style two button suit instead.
 The Check made a definite comeback in the 60s and has been highly popular ever since.
-We often find them when buying our 1940s style vintage suits.
+We often find them when buying our 1940s style vintage suits and jackets.
 They are among some of our favourites.

 From the Highlands of Scotland in the 1800s to the highest office in the world in the 1960s The Glen Check has certainly done the rounds since the King first laid eyes upon it.
 Hopefully, it will be around for years to come, and will still be as popular as it is today!